ARD92/vm-topology-builder/topology-diagram/README.md

 ## WIP
 - the x and y axis have to be manually edited
-- if the connection doesnt exist for the other direction, then the diagram isnt rendered.
+- if compute instances need to be referred, then use either "server" or "vm"
+- the interface naming convention has to be ge-x.y.z , xe-x.y.z, et-x.y.z for the vMX, vSRX, vQFX ethx , ensx for vms/server representations